rohithegde/rohithegde.github.com/_posts/2021-05-09-5-career-tips-for-software-engineer.md

 We should take care that we try to keep it simple - whether its architecture or implementation or even explanations.
 If we cannot explain the concepts of the work done in a simple way then its likely that we haven't implemented it in a simple way.

-**8. Be part of a community for knowledge sharing**
+**8. Have mentors and be part of a community for knowledge sharing**

-The fastest way to learn a lot of things in a short time would be to participate in a community - meeting or online (eg: reddit group).
+> "Learn from the mistakes of others.
+You can't live long enough to make them all yourself." - Eleanor Roosevelt

+The fastest way to learn is through the experience of others.
+You are responsible for the decisions you take in your career.
+Have mentors who can guide you to take well informed decisions.

+To get a variety of viewpoints and knowledge in a short time - join a community(eg: reddit group or meetups).
+Nothing else can give you a 360 degree overview of all that is happening out there.

 **9. Have a side project of your own.**